antdragiotis/LLMs-benchmarking-for-SCA-Reg/README.md

 Benchmarking of LLMs is crucial to ensure their reliability, accuracy, and relevance in real-world applications.
 Before deployment in production, rigorous evaluation assesses model performance across diverse linguistic and contextual tasks, revealing potential biases, limitations, and areas for optimization.

-This project show through a simple example where benchmarking enables comparison against established standards, ensuring that LLMs  meet industry requirements.
+This project show through a simple benchmarking example that enables LLMs performance evaluation.

 ### Process Overview
 The ingestion of the SCA regulation contents and the benchmarking of LLMs follow the below steps: